elastic/apm-pipeline-library/vars/README.md

 emails on Failed builds that are not pull request.
 * prComment: Whether to add a comment in the PR with the build summary as a comment.
 Default: `true`.
 * analyzeFlakey: Whether or not to add a comment in the PR with tests which have been detected as flakey.
 Default: `false`.
+* flakyReportIdx: The flaky index to compare this jobs results to. e.g. reporter-apm-agent-java-apm-agent-java-master
+* flakyThreshold: The threshold below which flaky tests will be ignored.
+Default: 0.0
 * rebuild: Whether to rebuild the pipeline in case of any environmental issues.
 Default true
 * downstreamJobs: The map of downstream jobs that were launched within the upstream pipeline.
 Default empty.
 * newPRComment: The map of the data to be populated as a comment.
 Default empty.